To solve the energy problem, the answer is still ‘all of the above’

 And while climate activists are naturally focused on the rapid expansion of renewables, the IEA predicts that the achievable path to Net Zero involves a mix of diverse energy sources—including oil and gas—that will shift over a course of decades.

 This diverse approach comes naturally to Enbridge.
-With its roots in oil pipelines, it’s now the premier energy infrastructure company in North America.
-It’s also one of the largest renewable energy companies in Canada, having invested more than $7 billion in wind, solar and more since 2002.
+With its roots in oil pipelines, it’s now North America’s premier energy infrastructure company.
+Enbridge also has more than two decades of experience in renewable energy, having invested more than $7 billion in wind, solar and more since 2002.

 Enbridge takes advantage of North America’s huge oil and gas reserves to provide affordable and secure energy to millions of people.
 But it also takes the third part of that trilemma—sustainability—seriously.
-Not only has it pledged to reach net-zero emissions from its operations by 20501, 3, it’s also one of the few major energy firms to have declared an interim goal—reducing its emissions intensity 35% from its operations by 20301, 2.
-Since 2021, executive and staff compensation has been tied to progress in reaching those goals.
+Not only has it pledged to reach net-zero emissions from its operations by 2050, it’s also one of the few major energy firms to have declared an interim goal—reducing its emissions intensity 35% from its operations by 2030.
+Since 2021, executive and staff compensation has been tied to progress in reaching their ESG goals, including reduction of GHG emissions intensity.

 Two fuels are better than one